mwaugh0328/EGB/egb_blog_2019.md

 # The EGB BLOG
 #### [Economics of Global Business](index.md)

+---
+**Reflection time and why economics is hard**

+After the exam it's always a good time to be thinking and ask ourselves why are we doing what we are doing.

+Well the Wall Street Journal never disappoints.
+Last week there was [this article](https://www.wsj.com/articles/what-you-need-to-be-on-the-fed-and-it-isnt-a-ph-d-11555252121) about the role of PhD economists (like myself) in making policy.
+This is all in the context of recent announcements of the Trump administration to appoint Stephen Moore and Herman Cain (both without high-level, formal economic training) to the Borad of the Federal Reserve.

+Ok, so what's the big deal.
+The issue is about some perception of elitisim and having a PhD puts people out of touch...hence we don't want those guys in charge.
+Well here is a nice quote from Stephen Moore espousing this view:

+"Mr. Moore has a master’s degree in economics but despises the Ph.D. economists who staff the Fed: [Moore said] “It’s filled with hundreds of economists who are worthless, who have the wrong model in their mind,” he said in an interview last year. “[Moore said] They should all be fired and…replaced by good economists.”

+Jeez, that makes me feel good. :(

+But the article correctly points out the key issue:

+"The debate, rather, is whether economics and economic models are useful tools for central bankers.
+Economics isn’t just complex equations and forecasts. **It is also a way of disciplining your thinking, making sure things add up, asking when one variable changes if others are also changing, ensuring your assumptions and predictions don’t contradict each other, and testing your hypotheses against alternative hypotheses and evidence.** Plenty of non-economists adhere to that discipline and plenty of degree-carrying economists don’t."

+Read that in bold.
+Read it again.
+This is the point of EGB.
+Read the stuff in bold again.

+This is also why it is hard.
+It's not about the Cobb-Douglas production function (blah blah blah)...
+It is hard because we are having to train our thought process about the economy to work in a systematic and coherent way.
+That's the goal.
+And guess what, we are making good progress towards it.

+---

 **Seeing the cost of trade policy in action**

 In my T/Th class we discussed these [slides](https://github.com/mwaugh0328/EGB/blob/master/materials/practice_material/america_first_talk.pdf) from my trip in Argentina in 2016/2017 with my family.
 Did not discuss this in the M/W class, but important to look at.